-Other potential sources of Financial Aid outside ABU: Finding Financial Aid for International Students.
+Other potential sources of Financial Aid outside AB can be found in the Financial Aid section of this web site: Finding Financial Aid for International Students.
 These sources are the student’s responsibility.

 Enrollment Fee: $200 holds your place as a student at Alderson Broaddus.
 This fee is refundable if you do not enroll and request a refund by May 1 for Fall admissions and October 1 for Spring admissions.
 After those dates, the enrollment fee is only refundable if you are denied a visa.
 The denial slip must accompany the request for refund.